Satchmo.com - New Orleans Music

 1968 "Judy In Disguise (With Glasses)" by John Fred & His Playboy Band hit #1 on the Pop Chart in 1968.
 It held the top spot for two weeks.

-1973 Rocker Jerry Lee Lewis made his debut at the Grand Ole Opry in 1973; Opry officials allowed him to perform only if he agreed to keep his music to country and abstain from using obscenities; needless to say, Lewis broke both promises.
+1973 Rocker Jerry Lee Lewis made his debut at the Grand Ole Opry in 1973.
+Opry officials allowed him to perform only if he agreed to keep his music to country and abstain from using obscenities.
+Needless to say, Lewis broke both promises.

 JANUARY 21

-1992 New Orleans piano legend Champion Jack Dupree passed away in Hanover, Germany in 1992 at age 81
+1992 New Orleans piano legend Champion Jack Dupree passed away in Hanover, Germany in 1992 at age 81.

 1998 Cajun songwriter, musician, comedian, and storyteller Marion Marcotte passed away in 1998 at age 81.
+Listen to Marion Marcotte on YouTube.

 JANUARY 22

-1949 "Rainy Weather Blues" by Roy Brown and His Orchestra entered the R&B Chart in 1949
+1949 "Rainy Weather Blues" by Roy Brown and His Orchestra entered the R&B Chart in 1949.

-1966 "Baby, Scratch My Back" by Slim Harpo entered the Billboard R&B Chart in 1966; it eventually reached No. 1 during it's 18 week run on the chart
+1966 "Baby, Scratch My Back" by Slim Harpo entered the Billboard R&B Chart in 1966.
+It eventually reached No. 1 during it's 18 week run on the chart.

 1981 Big Chief Bo Dollis Jr. was born (Gerard Dollis) in New Orleans in 1981.
 Bo Jr. assumed leadership of the Wild Magnolias from his father (Theodore "Big Chief" Bo Dollis) in 2009.